-She contrasts this with the New Year celebrations of two of the leading Liverpool councillors, Frank Cain and John Braddock, and the New Year 1996 discussions of a group of students in Neuadd Pantycelyn.
+She also contrasts this with the New Year celebrations of two of the leading Liverpool councillors.
+Frank Cain and John Braddock, and the New Year 1996 discussions of a group of students in Neuadd Pantycelyn.
 The author initiates an in-depth analysis of the problems facing those who wish to challenge Liverpool Corporation.

 We read about the inept Welsh speakers who have forsaken the language and those who do not want to start a “commotion” and wish to challenge by acceptable constitutional methods.
 In contrast, she focuses on the group in the college who see the use of alternative unconstitutional action as the only way forward.

-The author brilliantly portrays the emotional stress suffered by the Capel Celyn residents as Elizabeth Riley, a girl from Capel Celyn who works with Liverpool Corporation, becomes the personal assistant to Mr Braddock.
+The author brilliantly portrays the emotional stress suffered by the Capel Celyn residents.
+Elizabeth Riley, a girl from Capel Celyn who works with Liverpool Corporation, becomes the personal assistant to Mr Braddock.
 She is given the job of typing invitations to the Inauguration of the Reservoir Llyn Celyn on 21st October, 1965.
 One of the other office assistants notices she is crying.
 She asks Elizabeth if she is alright to which Elizabeth replies: “Yes, just something in my eye”.
-I am sure that when they read this, many readers will shed a tear in common with Elizabeth at how the residents of Capel Celyn were treated.
+I am sure that when they read this, many readers will shed a tear in common with Elizabeth and how the residents of Capel Celyn were treated.